Word/figurative mark DE395279062

 The designer of the century

-50 years ago, on January 10, 1971, the world's most influential fashion designer died in Paris: Gabrielle "Coco" Chanel.
+She was one of the world's most influential fashion designers: Gabrielle "Coco" Chanel.
 Her life story is as exciting as her professional success is breathtaking.
 In the "Time" magazine list of the 100 most influential people of the 20th century, she is the only designer represented.
 The company she founded is now one of the largest in the fashion industry, with sales in the billions.

 Gabrielle Chanel, who was born on August 19, 1883 in Saumur on the Loire, had no easy start into life.
 Born in poor circumstances as an illegitimate child, her father gave her to a Catholic orphanage at the age of 12 after the death of her mother.
 She was never to see him again.
 She learned to sew with the nuns so that she could later make a living as a seamstress.
 Occasionally she appeared as a singer in cafés, where she is said to have preferred performing the songs "Ko-Ko-Ri-Ko" and "Qui qu'a vu Coco", to which she owes her nickname.

 There the attractive dressmaker met the "right" man - a rich baron - and rose to the "better" social circles.
 In 1910, a loan from a rich lover enabled her to open a hat atelier in Paris on Rue Cambon.